 Sexually transmitted diseases or STDs are diseases that are generally transmitted from one person to another through sexual contact and are amongst the most common transmittable diseases in the world.
 There are more than 20 known STDs and, according to health statistics, they affect about 20 million men and women in the United States alone every year.
 It is estimated that the country uses well over $14,000,000,000 just for treatment of STDs annually.

 STDs can affect anyone at any age as long as they are sexually active.
 These diseases generally attack a person’s reproductive and sexual organs and could also affect other parts of the body if left untreated.
 The good thing is that most, if not all STDs, can be treated or managed – allowing the infected person to continue living a healthy life.
-However, if left untreated, some STDs can permanently hurt one’s health.
+However, you don’t get an STD test, some STDs can permanently hurt one’s health.
 It is therefore advisable that you consider getting medical help once you see or experience any symptoms that are associated with such diseases as these.

 Common STD infection symptoms include: